-- The Bureau's overall approach is to educate and assist sponsors, not punish them. - BAS plans to meet with sponsors this summer to discuss the revisions, implementation, and expectations.
-The meetings will likely be held via webinar. - The Bureau will use its AA/EEO website as the primary reference for sponsors and apprentices.
-The page can be accessed from the BAS homepage by clicking the AA/EEO tab on the left. - BAS updated its information management systems to send automated disability disclosure forms to apprentices; if apprentices choose to complete the form, a copy is sent to the sponsor and ATR.
-This helps BAS meet the new requirement to track apprentices with disabilities for sponsors with five or more active apprentices. - Sponsors should email their questions to Mr. Kasper.
+- The Bureau's overall approach is to educate and assist sponsors, not punish them. - BAS plans to meet with sponsors this spring and summer to discuss diversity and inclusivity activities and expectations.
+Those meetings will likely be held via webinar. - BAS updated the apprentice application to include the opportunity to disclose disabilities. - BAS is updating its policy and procedures manual, too. - More information on the revisions, including links to the law and the anti-harassment video provided by the U.S. Department of Labor, is available on the Bureau website. - Sponsors should email their questions to Mr. Kasper.